-When the stress-strain curves illustrated in Fig.8d and Fig.8e are under consideration where these figures have curves obtained from the repaired lab-size RC-column test samples, influences of concrete mortar used for drill-hole repair activity could be seen.
-As it is supplied before, Campione, etal., (2015) explained the differences of peak compressive strength, (U), values of A-series and B-series of lab-size RC-columns which have repaired drill-holes with 120mm in diameters.
+When the stress-strain curves illustrated in Fig.5c and Fig.5d are under consideration where these figures have curves obtained from the repaired lab-size RC-column test samples, influences of concrete mortar used for drill-hole repair activity could be seen.
+Campione, etal., (2015) explained the differences of peak compressive strength, (U), values of A-series and B-series of labsize RC-columns which have repaired drill-holes with 120mm in diameters.
 Beside the analyses and explanation provided through these researchers' work, following situations should also be thought of for more comprehensive strength failure circumstances.
-There are 3 different mechanical behaviour differences which might be formed after the repair processes of drillhole openings for RC-columns.
-In order to explain these cases, it was assumed that, a RC-column test sample like one illustrated in Fig.8a (a1) has elastic modulus, Es, uniaxial compressive strength, $\sigma$ cs, and uniaxial tensile strength, $\sigma$ ts, values.
-Similar strength values were assumed to be determined for the solid fillings of drill-holes (solidified repairing concrete mortar mixture) as Er, ocr, and otr values.
+There are 3 different mechanical behaviour differences which might be formed after the repair processes of drill-hole openings for RC-columns.
+In order to explain these cases, it was assumed to be determined a RCcolumn test sample's elastic modulus, Es, uniaxial compressive strength, $\sigma$ cs, and uniaxial tensile strength, $\sigma$ ts, values.
+Similar strength values were assumed to be determined for the solid fillings of drill-holes (solidified repairing concrete mortar mixture) as Er, σcr, and σtr values.
 When the filling mortar is applied for their repairing duties into the drill-holes in RC-columns, the following three cases should be considered in detail; a) Es=Er, b) Es<Er, and c) Es>Er.
-Contact surface conditions between repairing mortar types (prepared as a mould-slurry mortar mixture through different raw materials compositions, and then let it to be solidified) and inner peripheries of the drill-holes in RC-columns should also be taken into evaluations.
-Any voids, micro/nano spaces, micro-scale apertures formed in the drill-hole filled mortar mass and/or at the contact surfaces of mortar-hole peripheries during these solidifications processes of filled mortars, they will then ready to influence the strength and toughness characteristics of the RC-columns.
+Contact surface conditions between repairing mortar types (prepared as a mould-slurry mortar mixture through different raw materials compositions, and then let it to be solidified in the drillholes) and inner peripheries of the drill-holes (at RC-columns) should also be taken into evaluations.
+Any voids, micro/nano spaces, micro-scale apertures formed in the drill-hole filled mortar mass, and/or at the contact surfaces of mortar-hole peripheries during these solidifications processes of filled mortars, they will then ready to influence the strength and toughness characteristics of the RCcolumns.
 These apertures/voids even in micro/nano scale affect the areas of the contact surfaces.
 Any decrease in these contact surface areas causes stress concentrations in certain positions of the hole peripheries which might cause further strength failure problems.
 Therefore, negative effects of these voids/apertures are also important aspects to be researched.